 This sugar spiced pecans recipe is simple to make and costs so much less than what you might pay when purchasing these sweet and salty nuts.
 Who doesn’t love the good news of being able to save money!
 You may even want to make a double batch of these tasty pecan treats.

-These sweet spiced pecans make the perfect holiday gift, did I mention this is an easy recipe?
+These sweet spiced pecans make the perfect holiday gift, did I mention this is an easy candied pecans recipe?
 Just put them in an attractive container and finish it off with a bow.
 It’s so much less time-consuming than going shopping for presents.

 These tasty nuts are perfect for hostess gifts, teachers, parties, the Super Bowl – you name it!
 They are gluten-free so there also great for those with gluten intolerance.

 And, the most wonderful aroma will fill your home, which is especially nice over the holidays!